crunchysoul/portfolio-1/README.md

 # <a id="Inspiration"></a>Inspiration

 ## Tagline
 My tagline "Aim for the moon.
 Move fast, fail better and break stuff" is inspired by these popular quotes.
-For me, a tagline creates a first impression once someone visits your website.
+For me, a tagline creates the first impression as someone enters your website and remembers it when they leave.

 *“Shoot for the moon.
 Even if you miss, you'll land among the stars.”* ― Norman Vincent Peale
 ![](http://www.glenndimaliwat.com/assets/screenshots/aimmoon.jpg)